Skip to main content

 Recipe Development Team

-Recipe Development TeamPublished on May 27, 2025
+Recipe Development TeamUpdated on July 17, 2025

 Our Japanese Style Miso Aubergine on Noodles is inspired by nasu dengaku, a classic Japanese side dish made with aubergine sliced in half, scored and brushed with a sweet and savory miso sauce.
 Our version places your nasu dengaku inspired aubergine on top of egg noodles and veg for a hearty vegetarian dinner.
+SOURCE OF PROTEIN - Protein contributes to the maintenance of muscle mass.

 Tags: